 Managing Mood Swings

-It’s important to remember that mood swings are a normal part of being pregnant, and continuous or constant feelings of depression is not.
-Approximately 10% of all expectant mothers face mild to moderate depression while they’re pregnant.
-If you feel like you could be one of these people, talk with your health care provider or get professional help.
+It’s important to remember that mood swings are a normal part of being pregnant, but continual feelings of depression are not.
+Approximately 10 percent of all expectant mothers face mild to moderate depression while they’re pregnant.
+If you feel like you could be one of these people, talk with your healthcare provider or get professional help.
 Dealing with consistent depression, anxiety, or nervousness is not good for your health or your baby’s health.

-If you are not in need of professional help and know that the mood swings are due to the pregnancy, there are some things you can do to help manage the changing emotions and feelings.
+If you are not in need of professional help and know that the mood swings are due to the pregnancy, there are some things you can do to help manage your volatile emotions.

 The first thing is to talk with your partner.
 Keeping a line of communication open at all times can not only help you feel better, but it can help your partner understand what you are going through.
-In turn, you and your partner can help others understand together, instead of alone.
-Your partner will be less likely to take your nasty comments, crying episodes and fits of rage personal.
-Doing things together can also help prevent negative feelings and emotions.
-Even if you two simply take a walk, go see a movie, or spend the night indoors cuddling, it can help both of you get manage the mood swings.
+Your partner will be less likely to take your nasty comments, crying episodes, and fits of rage personally.
+Doing things together can also help prevent negative feelings.
+Even if the two of you simply take a walk, go see a movie, or spend the night indoors cuddling, it can help both of you manage the mood swings.

-Speaking of bonding, it’s also important you bond and spend time with friends and family.
-Talking with them about feelings and emotions can help them understand where you are at.
-Plus, they may have advice that isn’t mentioned here.
-They knew you pre-pregnant and will have a better understanding of how to help you deal with these trying times.
+Speaking of bonding, it’s also important to spend time with friends and family.
+They knew you before you were pregnant, and they can help you deal with these trying times.

-Try reducing the amount of stress you let build up.
-If something is bothering you right then, speak about it right then.
-Don’t let petty things build up, as they eventually snowball.
-What was once a small problem to you is now a huge problem for everyone.
-Get enough sleep and rest.
-Exercising is also a great reliever.
-Even though you may feel fatigued and tired, get out of the house and have fun.
+Try not to allow stress to build up.
+If something is bothering you, talk about it right away.
+Don’t let petty things build up, as they eventually snowball, until what was once a small problem to you becomes a huge problem for everyone.
+Get enough sleep and exercise.
+Even though you may feel tired, get out of the house and have fun.
 Meet friends or your partner for lunch.
 Go shopping.
 Do things that make you feel good, even if you do them alone.